Hear us sing!

-An “interesting fact remains” as characters in both last year’s show and next year’s might put it, is that it’s now exactly 300 days to our opening night of Patience!
+When the first version of this post was prepared, the “interesting fact remained” as characters in both last year’s show and next year’s might put it, is that was then exactly 300 days to our opening night of Patience!

 Curtain down on another successful show